notarock/rochdamour.com/content/projects/slopify.md

-If you are familiar with the [Dead Internet Theory](https://en.wikipedia.org/wiki/Dead_Internet_theory), this project was my personnal experiment to see how much effort is required to recreate the type of videos you see on social media.
+If you are familiar with the [Dead Internet Theory](https://en.wikipedia.org/wiki/Dead_Internet_theory), this project was my personal experiment to see how much effort is required to recreate the type of videos you see on social media.
 This trend has become so widespread that [Subway Surfer gameplay](https://knowyourmeme.com/memes/overstimulation-videos-sludge-content)